New Balance FuelCell Rebel v4 Running Shoe Review

 Forefoot Energy Return

 Similarly, the forefoot energy return in this shoe remains mediocre, providing only moderate responsiveness upon toe-off.
-While there's some decent bounce for a daily trainer, the model lacks the dynamic pop sought by competitive runners in faster, more aggressive workouts or races.
+While there's some bounce for a daily trainer, the model lacks the dynamic pop sought by competitive runners in faster, more aggressive workouts or races.

 Heel Cushioning